airswap/airswap-protocols/protocols/swap/reports/SECURITY.md

 | revoke     | Swap.sol | external   | `address _delegate`                                                                                                                                                                                                     | no      |

-Note that state-modifying public entry points are minimized in this contract, reducing the exploit surface to incorrect arguments to swap, swapSimple, authorize, cancel, invalidate, and revoke.
+Note that state-modifying public entry points are minimized in this contract, reducing the exploit surface to incorrect arguments to swap, authorize, cancel, invalidate, and revoke.

 ## Invariants